 Mr R had a defined benefit armed forces occupational pension following his time in military service.
-In 2013, Mr R was resident in the UK and working abroad from time to time.
-He doesn't appear to have had any interest in changing his pension at the time until he was approached by a representative of Caledonian whilst he was working abroad.
-He gave the representative his contact details and then a colleague of theirs got in touch when he was next back in the UK.
-He was told he'd get a better return if he transferred and that he'd make a lot more money.
-He was told it was a great opportunity and that the government would stop it soon, so he should jump onboard as everyone was doing it.
+In 2013, Mr R was resident in the UK.
+He doesn't appear to have had any interest in changing his pension at the time until he was approached by a representative of Caledonian.
+He was told he'd get a better return if he transferred.
+He thought Caledonian were acting in his best interests.

 Mr R had no financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
 Mr R was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
-Mr R signed the pre-completed paperwork in February 2013, when Caledonian's representative visited him at home.
-The new SIPP was set up in April 2013 and the investments were processed by Options in early June 2013.
+Mr R signed the pre-completed paperwork in March 2013.
+The new SIPP was set up shortly afterwards and the investments will have been processed by Options in or around May or June 2013.
 The investments into which Mr R's money went are held by James Brearley & Sons Ltd ('JBL'), a UK regulated entity.